Find Affordable College Courses

 317 Yearly Graduations

 University of Chicago is the 8th most popular school in the nation for students seeking a master's degree in social sciences.
 Each year, around 17,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $59,256 per year, while in-state graduate students, on average, pay $62,640 per year.
-During the 2020-2021 academic year, 317 people received their master's degree in social sciences from UChicago.
-About 51% of this group were women, and 16% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $63,801 per year, while in-state graduate students, on average, pay $65,145 per year.
+During the most recent year for which we have data, 317 people received their master's degree in social sciences from UChicago.
+Of these students, 55% were women and 21% were members of underrepresented racial-ethnic groups.
+Data shows that UChicago graduates that hold this degree go on to make a median salary of $61,019.

 #9